 After he was given an additional fifteen years to live by the Lord, Hezekiah did something that proved to be quite harmful to Judah, although its consequences would not happen until after Hezekiah was gone.

-Isaiah was quite disturbed when he found out that Hezekiah had shown all this to the visitors from Babylon.
-He also brought a word from the Lord to Hezekiah on the coming repercussions from this action.
+The prophet Isaiah was quite disturbed when he found out that Hezekiah had shown all this wealth to the visitors from Babylon.
+He also brought a word from the Lord to Hezekiah on the repercussions to come from this action.

-Then Isaiah said to Hezekiah, “Hear the word of the Lord of hosts: ‘Behold, the days are coming when all that is in your house, and what your fathers have accumulated until this day, shall be carried to Babylon; nothing shall be left,’ says the Lord‘And they shall take away some of your sons who will descend from you, whom you will beget; and they shall be eunuchs in the palace of the king of Babylon.’”
-Isaiah 39: 5-7 NKJV
+5 Then Isaiah said to Hezekiah, “Hear the word of the Lord of hosts: 6 ‘Behold, the days are coming when all that is in your house, and what your fathers have accumulated until this day, shall be carried to Babylon; nothing shall be left,’ says the Lord.
+7 ‘And they shall take away some of your sons who will descend from you, whom you will beget; and they shall be eunuchs in the palace of the king of Babylon.’”
+Isaiah 39: 5-7 (NKJV)

 Assyria might have been the powerhouse Empire during Hezekiah’s time, but after their defeat in Judah, their power began to wane.
 It would not be long before they were replaced by and assimilated into the mighty Babylonian Empire.
 The future Babylonian leader, Nebuchadnezzar, would be used by God as an instrument of chastisement on Judah for its faithless idolatry and abandonment of the Lord.
 This knowledge of the treasures that Judah possessed made it an even more tempting target for them.